CableDorado2/Ikemen-Plus-Ultra/README.md

 **IKEMEN GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
 GO Plus is what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

-## Games Made in Ikemen Plus Ultra
+## Projects Made in Ikemen Plus Ultra
 - *MUGENGERS: THE OROCHI'S ORIGIN*
 - *ULTIMATE SMASHBOX*